musflood/sparklemonkey/README.md

 # SparkleMonkey
-An application to display concert information in the Seattle area based on user input.
+An application to display concert information for a city based on user input.
+Uses the Ticketmaster API to get the details on the concerts and displays them using the Google Maps API.

 **Date** 5/26/2017